tmoo/vindi_bot/README.md

 A bot for the AI game vindinium (http://vindinium.org)

-Built on top of https://github.com/bstempi/vindinium-client and using it's implementation of HTTP and JSON parsing
+Built on top of https://github.com/bstempi/vindinium-client and using its implementation of HTTP and JSON parsing